 Please note that certain items require timely action on your part to ensure a smooth transition.
-For your time sensitive checklist please click HERE
+For your time sensitive checklist click here

 New Student Orientation

 New Student Orientation will provide you with invaluable resources to help you take full advantage of the academic, intellectual and social opportunities that await.
-Orientation for the Cornell DVM Class of 2017 will be on Monday, August 19, through Tuesday, August 20, 2013.
-Stay tuned for Orientation Schedule.
+Orientation for the Cornell DVM Class of 2019 will be on Monday, August 17, through Tuesday, August 18, 2015.

-Get your required books and supplies for the Fall 2013 semester
+Get your required books and supplies for the Fall 2015 semester-

 Student Health Insurance

 Health Insurance is mandatory for all full-time registered students at Cornell.
-All DVM students will be automatically enrolled in Cornell's Student Health Insurance Plan (SHIP) and charged a mandatory premium 2013-2014 SHIP fee $2212. per student.
-For spouse, partner and family rates see the SHIP website The charge for the SHIP premium will appear on your July bursar bill.
+All DVM students will be automatically enrolled in Cornell's Student Health Plan (SHP) and charged a mandatory premium.

 Prophylactic immunization against rabies is mandatory for all veterinary students.
 You must be vaccinated either prior to enrollment or at cost through the Gannett Health Center at Cornell.